-The ultimate guide to mobile projects in Readymag
+Readymag blog the ultimate guide to mobile projects in Readymag

-As of 2018, mobile makes up half of all global web pages served*.
+Currently, mobile makes up half of all global web pages served*.
 So, to present your ideas effectively online, a good mobile project is as important as the desktop one.
 In this piece, we summarize how to work with mobile in Readymag.

 Composition tips & tricks for mobile

 “Visual contrast and rhythm are very important, but mobile screens don’t offer much space, so the possibilities for creating visual contrast are quite limited”, says Readymag Product Designer Stas Aki.
-Don’t hesitate to recompose your project substantially — the smaller width of mobile screens and their proportions call for their own unique approach to composition.
+Don’t hesitate to recompose your website substantially — the smaller width of mobile screens and their proportions call for their own unique approach to composition.

 “Let’s take our editorial about Charles and Ray Eames as an example.
 In the desktop, headlines appear in a very big font with animation applied.
 In the mobile version, I left the headline large but rotated, so that it spanned the whole screen, stretching past the bottom edge.
 That’s a very simple stunt, yet catchy.
 When you see only part of the headline, you intuitively begin scrolling down to see the rest of it”, Stas adds.
 The same trick is used in his editorials iPencil and Shrtcts.